Frequently Asked Questions

 - You want to find out about any discrepancies on name variations and DOB before performing more in-depth searches

-- You may be reporting income to the wrong person
+- You may be reporting income for the wrong person

-- We have detected an ongoing trend whereby persons collecting unemployment and/or government benefits are using false SSN’s to continue exhausting government help intended for those truly in need
+- We have detected an ongoing trend whereby persons collecting unemployment and/or government benefits are using false or relative’s social security numbers to continue exhausting government help intended for those truly in need

 - You want to avoid IRS penalties when it comes to reporting W-2’s or 1099’s

 Do you offer an online video demo of how to best use your system?

 There is erroneous information on my background check report from your company.
 How can I dispute it?